TuftsRT/guides/source/hpc/cluster_upgrade/index.md

 To access the upgraded cluster

-- SSH: login-prod.pax.tufts.edu
+- SSH: ssh yourUTLN@login-prod.pax.tufts.edu
 - New Open OnDemand: https://ondemand-prod.pax.tufts.edu/

-#### Migration Plan
+#### Migration Timeline

-New users will be encouraged to start using this version when they receive their accounts.
-Existing HPC users are encouraged to try this version as time allows.
-As the average compute load on the upgraded cluster increases we will move public partition nodes from the current cluster to this version.
+- **New Users**: New users will be encouraged to start using the new cluster when they receive their accounts.

+- **Existing Users**: Existing HPC users are encouraged to try the new cluster as time allows.
+As the average compute load on the upgraded cluster increases, we will move public partition nodes from the current cluster to this new cluster.

-TTS Research Technology will work with contribute node owners to confirm their software works on the upgraded cluster, and determine a timeframe to move their nodes as the labs convenience.
+- **Contribute Node Owners**: TTS Research Technology will work with contribute node owners to confirm their software works on the upgraded cluster and determine a timeframe to move their nodes at the lab's convenience.

+#### New hardwares

+**NVIDIA H200 GPU**

+[NVIDIA H200](https://www.nvidia.com/en-us/data-center/h200/) is a powerhouse for large-scale AI and HPC.
+It provides a massive boost in memory capacity and bandwidth, which is crucial for training and running large language models and complex simulations.

+  - Compute Capability: 9.0 (Hopper Architecture)
+  - GPU Memory: 141 GB HBM3e
+  - Requesting a GPU: To submit a job to a node with an H200 GPU, use the following SLURM directive in your job script:
+    ```
+    #SBATCH --partition=gpu
+    #SBATCH --gres=gpu:h200:1
+    ```

+**NVIDIA L40s GPU (coming soon)**

+[NVIDIA L40s]((https://www.nvidia.com/en-us/data-center/l40s/)) is a versatile, universal GPU designed for a wide array of data center workloads.
+It excels at multi-modal generative AI, 3D graphics, and video processing, offering a balance of compute and visualization capabilities.

+  - Compute Capability: 8.9 (Ada Lovelace Architecture)
+  - GPU Memory: 48 GB GDDR6
+  - Requesting a GPU: To submit a job to a node with an L40s GPU, use the following SLURM directive in your job script:
+    ```
+    #SBATCH --partition=gpu
+    #SBATCH --gres=gpu:l40s:1
+    ```

 #### Applications and servers